Editor’s note: This post was originally published in November 2016 and has been updated with latest data for accuracy in November 2019.

 On top, different sectors have different setup times, adoption speed, sales cycles and market opportunities.
 Finally, countries have different home-market sizes, access to funding and talent etc.

-To benchmark the companies against the size factor, we divided them into 2 classes of YTD revenues: companies between $50.000 and $250.000 in starting annual revenues compose the “small” group, and above $250k the “large”.
+To benchmark the companies against the size factor, we divided them into 2 classes of YTD revenues: companies between $50.000 and $250.000 in starting annual revenues compose the “small” group, and above $250k the “large”

 The large group tells a different story.
 The growth rate projected by large companies is structurally slower than the one projected by smaller companies.
+We can see Africa taking a lead in growth for this category in year one, and falling back into last place in year 3.

 The sector with the highest growth expectations is …